mcohen01/node-quickbooks/README.md

 <a name="findTimeActivities" />
 #### findTimeActivities(criteria, callback)

-Finds all TimeActivitys in Quickbooks, optionally matching the specified criteria
+Finds all TimeActivitys in QuickBooks, optionally matching the specified criteria

 __Arguments__